interbit/interbit/README.md

 The Interbit Platform is currently a test environment provided for information, education, and evaluation purposes.
 There is no guarantee of data preservation, uptime, stability, or security - the environment is provided "as is" with no express or implied warranty.

 We will be updating this environment regularly - adding functionality, applications, and addressing issues.
-Our Slack community is open for reporting issues, feedback, and announcements of updates to the platform.

 #### Version Requirements
 To develop Interbit applications, your development environment will need the following software: